 The placement of the pickups, the configuration of the wiring, and the positioning of the bridge and tailpiece, as well as the placement of the ‘F’ holes, and the ‘through-neck’ construction are all identical to the Gibson ES-335.

-The body of the Sheraton II is comprised of laminated maple and finished with a solid gloss black, with a maple neck attached to the body.
+This solid body guitar is comprised of laminated maple and finished with a solid gloss black, with a maple neck attached to the body.
 The rosewood fingerboard is bound and is inlaid with Mother of Pearl and Abalone with an enlarged headstock.
 The enlarged headstock has an elaborate vine pattern which I think it a gorgeous detail to this guitar.

-All of the hardware on this guitar is gold, including the Classic Plus Alnico humbuckers and the Grover machine heads.
+All of the hardware on this guitar is gold, including the Classic Plus Alnico humbuckers and the Grover rotomatic tuners.

 The biggest complaint that I had about the Epiphone Sheraton II is that I was a bit surprised when I picked up the Epiphone Sheraton II, as it felt heavy in comparison to other hollow body guitars that’s I’ve played with from Epiphone and Gibson.